Call for Applications

 Where: FLACC, Genk in Belgium

-When: a continuous period of maximum three months, or approximately 90 days spread over different periods between January 2014 and December 2014
+When: Three month period or around 90 days divided over several periods between February 2022 and December 2022

-Please use our application form and excel sheet (fill in required budget) to apply.
+Please use our application form in Acrobat Reader and excel sheet (fill in required budget) to apply.
 The application should include a well-defined project proposal, a thoroughly calculated budget, a preferable time frame and your résumé (text and images and/or video).

-For more info please visit www.flacc.info or contact Luuk Nouwen or Sarah Indeherberge at email@example.com.
+For more info please contact Luuk Nouwen or Stef Renard at email@example.com.